The Pros and Cons of Increasing Medicare Eligibility

 Is the Medicare proposal a federal government power grab?
 If the proposal is "revenue neutral", why not expand Medicare?
 Is there the political will to increase premiums if health care costs continue to rise?
 Who can afford $3600 to $4000 a year for Medicare?
 How will this proposal impact health care generally?
 Will this allow business to start reducing its health coverage?
-Robert Oscar from Richmond, VA asks: What do you think the effect of this policy will be on the cost and quality of health care in the long term?
+Dan Aposhian from San Diego, CA asks: Dear Sirs,

 Joseph White responds: